stonebranch-marketplace/ut-add-user-csv-linux/README.md

 # ut-add-user-csv-linux
-The following Universal Task allows to mass import SAP calendar into Universal Automation Center.
-The task is useful for any customer scheduling SAP with our Controller.
-It will allow to schedule SAP task without the need of regular manual lookups of the calendar in SAP.
+This Universal Task allows to mass add and remove users from a Universal Controller Group.
+The data to add and/or remove users from a group is provided by a CSV file loaded to the Universal Controller script library.

 # Abstract: